Cubot - Shenzhen Huafurui Technology Co., Ltd

 First impression of the Cubot X15

-That was delivered CUBOTA X15 in Cubot's typical, brownish-gold shiny cardboard box.
-The package also included a manual in several languages, a small tool to open the two SIM card slots, a screen protector with cleaning cloths, a plastic case to protect the smartphone and a USB charging or data cable and a power supply with 5V and 1A.
+The Cubot X15 was delivered in the typical Cubot, brownish-gold shiny cardboard box.
+The scope of delivery also included operating instructions in several languages, a small tool to open the two SIM card slots, a screen protector with a cleaning cloth, a plastic case to protect the smartphone as well as a USB charging or data cable and a power supply with 5V and 1A.

 Unpacked is already a carefully glued screen protector on the smartphone.
 This saves you the often difficult sticking a protective film.
 In order to be well looked after in the future, there is also another protective foil included.